-When comparing IntelliJ IDEA vs GitKraken, the Slant community recommends GitKraken for most people.
+When comparing IntelliJ IDEA vs GitKraken, the Slant community recommends IntelliJ IDEA for most people.
 In the question“What are the best merge applications for Git?”
-GitKraken is ranked 4th while IntelliJ IDEA is ranked 7th.
-The most important reason people chose GitKraken is:
+IntelliJ IDEA is ranked 6th while GitKraken is ranked 7th.
+The most important reason people chose IntelliJ IDEA is:

 Ranked in these QuestionsQuestion Ranking

 IDEA places an emphasis in safe refactoring, offering a variety of features to make this possible for a variety of languages.

 These features include safe delete, type migration and replacing method code duplicates.

 Uses a fast indexing technique to provide contextual hints (auto-completion, available object members, import suggestions).

 On-the-fly code analysis to detect errors and propose refactorization.

 Pro Lots of plugins